wangyuantao/azure-rest-api-specs/documentation/README.md

 }
 ```

 If you do specify `parameters` `sentenceCount`, the model will try to predict the summaries in the length you specified.
-Note that the `sentenceCount` is just the approximate of sentences count of output summary.
+Note that the `sentenceCount` is just the approximate of sentences count of output summary, in range 1 to 20.

 ### Document Extractive Summarization
 1. Copy the command below into a text editor.
 The BASH example uses the `\` line continuation character.
 If your console or terminal uses a different line continuation character, use that character.